wuzhengy/TAU/Company/Homepage.md

 ### Introduction
 #### TAU Serverless - create and trade coins
-TAU app enables your phone to create and trade coins without connection to servers.
-We emphasize on saving mobile data, so that p2p trade can be freely operated in every cornor of the world.
-We do NOT require users owning any specific coins, such as TAUcoin, to enjoy all the functions for free.
+TAU app enables your phone to create and trade coins without servers.
+We emphasize on saving data, so that P2P trade can be operated in every cornor of the world.
+TAU does not require user to own any specific coins, such as TAUcoin.

 ### libTAU